 If you’re prone to motion sickness, swap the Gillies with the Palmerston Highway, winding gently through the rainforest and emerging in Innisfail at the bottom.

 Optional Detour – Waterfall Circuit

 The Atherton Tablelands is a water-lovers paradise with a veritable splash park of inland freshwater swimming holes for you to explore.
-Follow the brown signs pointing to the Waterfall Circuit to discover the famous falls on this list.
+Follow the brown signs pointing to the Waterfall Circuit to discover the famous falls.
 Togs and a towel are a must!